-English Menubar Nederlandse versie Homepage News Order Information Guestbook Frequently Asked Questions
+English Menubar Nederlandse versie Homepage News Order Information Order Frequently Asked Questions

 AIS (Automatic Identification System)

 AIS is a transponder system for ships intending to increase the safety at sea.
 It operates in the VHF band.
-The two frequencies used are 161.975 and 162.025 MHz.
-A comprehensive explanation can be found on the site of the U.S. Coast Guard.
+The two frequencies used worldwide are 161.975 and 162.025 MHz (channels 87B and 88B, or AIS1 and AIS2).

 An AIS transmitter regularly transmits the ship's position, heading, speed and MMSI (the unique maritime identification number).
 This data is received by ships in the vicinity.
 The data can be plotted automatically on a digital map or radar screen.